Safety online Search 1800 957 957

 Updating your Will and other things

-After you separate you should immediately make a new Will.
-You should not wait until you are divorced or until you have divided the property.
+After you separate you should immediately consider making a new Will.

-a.
-You may wish to change any binding death benefit nominations that you have previously made on your insurance or superannuation.
-Contact your insurer/super fund to change these.
+You may wish to make or change any binding death benefit nominations on your insurance or superannuation.

-b.
-If you have previously given your partner a General Power of Attorney, you can revoke it by using a prescribed form, and sending a copy to them.
-If you have previously given your partner an Enduring Power of Attorney, you can revoke it using a prescribed form and sending a copy to them.
-It is important you obtain legal advice regarding changes to any Power of Attorney.
+If you have previously given your partner a Power of Attorney, you can revoke it by using a prescribed form, and sending a copy to them

-c.
-If you own any property in Queensland (a house/land/unit/townhouse etc) with your former partner, you may want to speak with a private lawyer about severing the tenancy on the house, which means changing the ownership from ‘joint tenants’ to ‘tenants in common’.
+If you own any property in Queensland (a house/land/unit/townhouse etc) with your former partner, you may want to consider severing the tenancy on the property, which means changing the ownership from ‘joint tenants’ to ‘tenants in common’.
 If you own the property as ‘joint tenants’, it means that if you die, your interest in the property will automatically go to your partner (even if your Will says something different).
 To change that, you can sever the tenancy so that the property is instead owned as ‘tenants in common’.
 This means you still own the property together, however if you die, your partner will not automatically get your share.
 It will cost you money to do this.
 You do not need your former partner’s approval to sever the tenancy, however they will be notified.

 Do I need legal advice?